Caleb S.

 Frequently Asked Questions

-What are the 3 parts of an annotated bibliography?
+What are the three parts of an annotated bibliography?

 FAQ Icon

-How do I write an annotated bibliography?
+How to format an annotated bibliography?

 FAQ Icon